ongair/ongea/README.md

 ## How to run

-Heres' how you can run it on localhost, but its recommended to deploy to heroku.
+You can run it on localhost, but its recommended to deploy to heroku as your webhooks need to be publicly available.

 ```
     git clone https://github.com/ongair/ongea.git